-The superior glass hazard solution
+The superior glass hazard solution tested and proven worldwide.

 High-tenacity Safetydrape protects against blast debris and easily installs in any building.

 LOOKING TO FILL YOUR HUBZONE CONTRACTING GOALS IN 2019?

 WE ARE HUBZONE CERTIFIED!
 The federal government has a stated goal to award at least three percent of all federal contracting dollars to HUBZone-certified small businesses each year.
 LET US HELP YOU REACH THAT GOAL!

 Safetydrape® protects lives worldwide from the White House to Afghanistan.
 Governments and civilians alike trust Safetydrape®.
 Invented in 1991 by company CEO Craig Schwartz, we have been providing this system for over 20 years.
 Safetydrape® is independently tested.
 This blast mitigation product meets and exceeds the GSA’s glass hazard requirement, as well as the DoD Minimum Antiterrorism Standards for Buildings (UFC 4-010-01).

 Safetydrape® is a patented drapery system designed to mitigate flying glass shards and debris caused by a bomb blast.
 The product protects lives by venting intense blast loads while safely capturing deadly flying projectiles.
 Designed in response to the statistic “80-85% of injuries sustained during a blast event can be attributed directly to glass shards,” (Glass, 2003)* Safetydrape® has rapidly grown to be a global facility protection system.
 Clients include the U.S. Armed Forces, a range of civilian agencies, the General Services Administration and foreign governments, as well as the petrochemical and pharmaceutical industries.